the gender of the animal is not known or is not important or relevant,

 seriously offends many religious people, and automatically categorizes

-the speaker as either ignorant or insensitive and of base character.
+the speaker as either ignorant or insensitive or of low character.

-Embryo: from the fertilized egg to when the pre-born form
+Embryo: from the fertilized egg to when a heartbeat is first

 conception).
 The subsequent fetal stage is characterized by